DarrelASandbox/playground-security/README.md

 ![defense_in_depth](/18-Defense_In_Depth/defense_in_depth.png)

-- Defense in Depth is commonly refered to as the "castle approach" because it mirrors the layered defenses of a medieval castle.
+- Defense in Depth is commonly referred to as the "castle approach" because it mirrors the layered defenses of a medieval castle.
 Before you can penetrate a castle you are faced with the moat, ramparts, draw-bridge, towers, battlements and so on.
 - Multi-layered approach with intentional redundancies increases the security of a system as a whole and addresses many different attack vectors.

 &nbsp;